en-croissant/ec-flask/README.md

 {
   "player_1_username": "example_host",
   "player_2_username": "example_opponent",
-  "history": "" // Empty string as no moves have been made }
+  "history": ""
+}
 ```

+Note: history is initially an empty string as no moves have been made

 ## Chat Routes